pharo-graphics/Bloc/src/Bloc-Geometry.package/BlCurveElement.class/README.md

-I represent a curve element that is rendered between two provided anchors via additional control anchors
+I define basic functionality of a curve element.

+I should be common for all line- and curve- based elements that should support arrow heads.